tim-hub/buses-9923/Readme.md

 ## About Input/Output

 ### Input
-- Input, from a file which contains the commands, sample files are in `test/data/input/`
+- Input, from a file which contains the commands, sample files are in `test/data/input/`, for example in `case3.bcmd`, commands are

 ```
 PLACE 1,2,EAST